algosup/2024-2025-project-2-serious-game-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 ### Project summary

-[Game name] is a project aimed at creating a fun and interactive serious game using Godot 4.3 engine and GDScript programming language.
-[Game intro]
+*Forsaken Planet* is a project aimed at creating a fun and interactive serious game using Godot 4.3 engine and GDScript programming language.
+The player will have to **learn by himself** what happened to the world he's exploring, alongside understanding how to **solve the puzzles** he will encounter.

 ### Project Purpose